rspx/MinEmu/README.md

 - Support of switches
 - Breakpoints
 - Progress saving
-- Built in editor
+- Built in editor with syntax highlighting
 - Debug info
 - Execution control
-- Processors can run at any speed, even faster than in game use `core.getProcessor(*id*).setSpeed(*speed*)`
+- Custom processor speed

 ### FAQ
-- Hover over "+" button to create new processors, displays, etc....
+- Hover over menu button to create new devices
 - Click on processors to open it in the editor
 - Click on memory bank to open it in memory view
 - Right click on any device to delete it
 - Click on the line number to add a breakpoint
-- Create processor with the same id as existing to set the speed without console

 ### Suported instructions
 - `print` - full support